kanwren/nixfiles/README.md

   passwords
 - `networking/interfaces.txt`: A file with networking interfaces on each line.
   DHCP will be enabled for all of these
-- `networking/networks.nix`: An attr set of network names to NetworkManager configurations, so they're available after cleaning `/etc`

 These can all be automatically created with `setup.sh`, and nix errors will specify the expected structure.